 With a donation.Does a special person in your life have a cause that is dear to their heart?
 Instead of getting them a trinket or a gift card, consider making a donation in their name to their favorite charity.
 It doesn’t have to be a substantial donation to convey your understanding of how important the matter is to them.

-With an image.Pictures can often convey feelings that words alone cannot.
+With an image.Pictures can convey feelings that words alone cannot.
 Find a photo that expresses your feelings of gratitude and send it with a simple thank you note.
 It could be a photograph of you two together, a quick sketch, a comic or an image you find online—whatever visually represents how you feel.

 With a trophy.Who doesn’t love an award?
 To recognize someone who has gone out of their way to take good care of you or your loved one, make a personalized paper certificate or plaque with a clever title, like “World’s Greatest Dentist” or “Number One Nurse.”
 It may sound hokey, but it shows your appreciation and encourages the person to keep up the excellent work.

 With a hug.Let’s face it, we could all use one.
 Human touch is important for good mental and physical health, but physical contact tends to fall by the wayside in our busy and increasingly digital culture.
 Take a moment to literally reach out and let someone know you care.
+This method is particularly effective for communicating with elders who cannot speak.

 With sincerity.A cardinal rule of thanking someone is to say it like you mean it.
 Do it with a smile and gussy it up a little bit.
 Let the person know, “I couldn’t have done this without you,” or, “Your help means a great deal to me.”
 It’s underwhelming to receive a lukewarm, “Thanks,” so make a point of including why you’re appreciative and how much they mean to you.

 With personality.When communicating your appreciation with a gift, make sure it’s tailored to the recipient’s individual preferences and interests.
-For example, if you want to express your gratitude to a music lover, make them a thoughtful and personalized playlist or give them a subscription to an online music streaming service like Pandora or Spotify.
+For example, if you want to express your gratitude to a music lover, make them a thoughtful and personalized playlist, or give them a subscription to an online music streaming service like Pandora or Spotify.
 Small gestures that take some thought and effort are far more meaningful than pricey, generic gifts.

 With a celebration.Throwing a shindig in a person’s honor is one way to show the social butterfly in your life how much you appreciate them.
 Perhaps it’s for a friend who occasionally comes to your home to watch your dad while you run errands or the ladies from church who take Mom out for lunch one day each week.
-Putting together a small gathering or celebratory meal together lets the honorary guest(s) know how important they are to you and the rest of the care team.
+Putting together a small gathering or celebratory meal lets the honorary guest(s) know how important they are to you, your loved one and the rest of the care team.
 You get bonus points for giving a brief speech or toast about their contributions in front of family and friends.

 With a note.Unlike a quick email or phone call, a hand-written card shows the recipient that their actions are deserving of a proper thank you.
 Even if you already expressed your gratitude in person, sending a follow-up note in the mail is a pleasant surprise that lets them know your appreciation is not fleeting.
 But, don’t worry about buying a special greeting card or writing a long letter inside.
 A few heartfelt sentences on a blank card go a very long way.